Heffalump: Disney version

 They and the song are also featured in the attraction at the Magic Kingdom in Walt Disney World, Disneyland, Hong Kong Disneyland and Shanghai Disneyland, also called The Many Adventures of Winnie the Pooh, where the riders travel through the heffalumps and woozles in Pooh's dream.

+There are several Winnie the Pooh video games where the Heffalumps are an antagonist to the storyline of various levels in Piglet's Big Game and Winnie the Pooh’s Rumbly Tumbly Adventure.
+Each video game was developed on various platforms such as the Nintendo Game Boy Advance, Nintendo GameCube, PC, and Sony PlayStation 2.

 In a fantasy sequence in the 2018 film Christopher Robin, when the title character almost drowns in a Heffalump trap, he hallucinates seeing an actual elephant as a Heffalump.

 Cultural impact

 Since the 1950s heffalumps have gained notability beyond the Pooh stories.